 Popeye our gentle giant.
 He is a European Eagle owl and the largest and heaviest owl in our team by a long way.
 When he’s happy and full, he makes a deep ‘hoo-ooo’ hooting sound all night long.
-He can be seen swooping over lines of people at our shows, almost low enough to touch them.
+In the summer he can be seen swooping over lines of people at our shows, almost low enough to touch them.

-Saffron is our beautiful Black Kite.
-Saffron has a very sweet nature and loves nothing more than having a nice long bath out on the lawn.
+Bandit is our beautiful Black Kite.
+She has a very sweet nature and loves nothing more than having a nice long bath out on the lawn.